-- c Full height glazing is a modern feature and does not reflect the character of historic buildings. - feature multi-paned bow windows. - e Historic shop doors typically feature fanlights above.
+- c Full height glazing is a modern feature and does not reflect the character of historic buildings. - d Smaller windows with stallrisers, transoms and mullions are typical traditional features and more appropriate in historic contexts.
+Some of the earliest shopfront windows in Lewes feature multi-paned bow windows. - e Historic shop doors typically feature fanlights above.